Vision: Every child is imbued with a life-long curiosity and love for Science.

 Scientific Inquiry and Scientific Method

 Scientific inquiry is defined as the activities and processes which scientists and students engage in to study the natural and physical world around us.
-We believe that teaching the scientific method to students is to teach them how to think critically, learn, solve problems and make informed decisions.
+We believe that teaching the scientific method to students is to teach them how to think critically, learn, solve problems, and make informed decisions.
 These skills are integral to every aspect of a student’s education and life.
-As our students grow up in an increasingly technologically and scientifically advanced world, we give our students the knowledge and skills to be scientifically literate in order to thrive in the future.
+As our students grow up in an increasingly technologically and scientifically advanced world, we give our students the knowledge and skills to be scientifically literate to thrive in the future.

 Description of Programmes:

-We put together a suite of Science programmes with the aim of providing students with experiences to nurture students to have a curious and rational mind, a loving heart and an innovative spirit.
+We put together a suite of Science programmes with the aim of providing students with experiences to nurture students to have a curious and rational mind, a loving heart, and an innovative spirit.

 Outdoor Experiential Learning Experience

 Going green is an integral part of being a Blangahnite.
 It teaches our students to respect self, others and the environment.
-Events such as Earth Week and practices such as the 4Rs (Reduce, Reuse, Recycle and Refuse) are emphasised by our Green Ambassadors and Science teachers.
+Events such as Earth Week, World Water Day and practices such as the 4Rs (Reduce, Reuse, Recycle and Refuse) are emphasised by our Green Ambassadors and Science teachers.
 Selected students are also given leadership opportunities to work with organisations such as NEA and Sembwaste to provide authentic platforms for them to explore environmental issues.
 Through such partnerships, they learn to take action to improve the environment around them and achieve awards that accredit the school’s green practices.
 These activities include conducting recycling drives in the school, taking part in environmental challenges and creating educational posters for both the school community and neighbourhood.

-APEX – STEM Programme
+STEM Programme - ALP

 Science Olympiad Training